Curriculum

 Year one

 Spring quarter first-year students take three mini courses.
 Mini courses provide an intensive and focused educational experience with very close faculty interaction (8-12 students per mini course).
 Most UCSF graduate programs currently offer mini courses, and CCB students are required to take at least one course in an area outside of our program to increase opportunities for breadth, biological perspective, and scientific networking.
-During spring quarter, all students take Ethics and the Responsible Conduct of Research (GRAD 214).

 In addition to the core courses, students participate in the QBC Journal Club during their first two years.
 Students are also required to complete three lab rotations in their first year.

-CCB participates in a seminar series with the Biophysics and Bioinformatics graduate programs; it is called the BBC Seminar Series.
+CCB participates in a seminar series with the Biophysics and BMI graduate programs; it is called the BBC Seminar Series.
 Students are expected to attend BBC seminars as well as Chemistry and Chemical Biology student research talks (Chemistry 223) for the length of their time in the program.

 At the end of their first year, students choose their thesis laboratory.